siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 29: Percentage of Grand Prix Offspring by Sire*

 #### Top Ten Damsires of Grand Prix Horses by Offspring Count
-The top damsire of Grand Prix horses was De Niro (7).
-The rest of the top ten were Rubinstein (6), Rotspon (6), Ferro (5), Weltmeyer (4), Rohdiamant (4), Jazz (4), Sandro Hit (3), Sir Donnerhall (1), and Krack C (1).
+The top damsire of Grand Prix horses by number of offspring (Figure 30) was De Niro (8).
+The rest of the top ten were Rubinstein (6), Rotspon (5), Ferro (5), Weltmeyer (5), Brentano II (5), Jazz (4), Rohdiamant (4), Wolkenstein II (4), and Sandro Hit (4).

-Once again, the prevalence of null values (just over 3.5%) in the damsire column affects the completeness of this data.
+Once again, the prevalence of null values (2%) in the damsire column affects the completeness of this data.

 ![Top Ten Grand Prix Damsires](images/top-gp-damsires.png)

 *Figure 30: Top Ten Grand Prix Damsires by Number of Offspring*

 #### Highest Percentage of Grand Prix Horses by Damsire
-There was a similar shakeup when I looked at the percentage of Grand Prix offspring by damsire (Figure 31).
-While Brentano II was ranked fourth by number of Grand Prix offspring by count, when we look at the percentage of Grand Prix offspring, he jumps to first, with 100% of offspring (5/5) competing to Grand Prix.
-Davignon I and Don Schufro shared the second place spot with 50% (3/6 for both).
-While Sandro Hit was in the top three in terms of number of offspring of which he was the damsire, only 17.7% (3/17) of those were Grand Prix horses.
+When looking at the highest percentage of Grand Prix offspring (Figure 31), I only looked at damsires with 10 or more offspring total, in order to have a better sample size.
+Just as with the percentage of Grand Prix offspring by sire, there is a shakeup in the rankings.

+De Niro had both the highest count of Grand Prix offspring and the highest percentage at 40% (8/20).
+While ranked 8th in terms of number of Grand Prix offspring,Rohdiamant came in second in percentage with 36.4% (4/11).
+Weltmeyer and Ferro both came in at 35.7% (5/14), then Rotspon with 31.2% (5/16).
+Romanov and Donnerhall were both at 30% (3/10), and Jazz at 25% (4/16).
+Interestingly, while Rubinstein was the second highest in terms of number of Grand Prix offspring, he was second to last in terms of percentage at 24% (6/25).
+Sandro Hit was last in terms of number of Grand Prix offspring and percentage, with 20% (4/20).

 ![Percentage of Grand Prix Offspring by Damsire](images/gp-damsire-percentage.png)